RosettaCommons/documentation/application_documentation/rna/recces.md

--   The score terms being cached are currently hard-coded in the source codes and the Python scripts; therefore adding new score terms requires editing the codes, which is not convinient.
+-   The score terms being cached are currently hard-coded in the source codes and the Python scripts; therefore adding new score terms requires editing the codes, which is not convenient.
 This can be make more general in the future by including a `current_score_terms` file for both the Rosetta and Python codes.

 Modes